Skip to main content

 For instance, novel peptides have been developed that block the negative phosphorylation of AMPK at specific serine residues, thereby promoting its activation.
 This activated AMPK can then upregulate signaling pathways that initiate mitochondrial fission, the process by which mitochondria divide.
 In states of metabolic stress, such as obesity, mitochondria can become elongated and dysfunctional.

 Promoting fission helps to break down these large, inefficient mitochondria, allowing for their removal through mitophagy and the generation of a healthier, more dynamic mitochondrial population.
-This process is crucial for improving cellular respiration and reducing the oxidative stress that contributes to and other metabolic pathologies.
+This process is crucial for improving cellular respiration and reducing the oxidative stress that contributes to insulin resistance and other metabolic pathologies.

 What Is the Impact on Hepatic Glucose Production?